Dr. Conor McDonough Quinn

 Research and Teaching

-Together with the Penobscot Nation Dept. of Cultural and Historic Preservation, the American Philosophical Society, and my co-PI, Dr. Pauleena MacDougall at the University of Maine Folklife Center, I am currently finishing a three-year DEL-funded project to finalize and publish a dictionary of Penobscot, an Eastern Algonquian language of central Maine that I have been working with since my mid-teens.
+Together with the Penobscot Nation Dept. of Cultural and Historic Preservation, the American Philosophical Society, and my co-PI, Dr. Pauleena MacDougall at the University of Maine Folklife Center, we are currently completing a DEL/NEH-funded project to finalize and publish a dictionary of Penobscot, an Eastern Algonquian language of central Maine that I have been working with since my mid-teens.
 In spring 2012 I completed the redigitization of the two-volume Penobscot Legends text collection (created through the collaboration of Frank T. Siebert, Jr. and over a dozen Penobscot raconteurs from the 1930s on) in a free-translation-interlinear format for use in the Penobscot community's ongoing revitalization effort.
-From this and other sources I am also developing a new teaching and reference grammar.

 Entitled Documentation of under-represented genres of Passamaquoddy-Maliseet linguistic practice, the chief goal of this work was to create an extensive annotated archive of audio and visual recordings of conversational (and other under-documented genres of) speech in Passamaquoddy-Maliseet, a severely endangered language spoken in several communities along the border of Maine, U.S.A and New Brunswick, Canada.
 The archive at present includes over 140 hours of audio, with approximately 17 hours of additional video---all almost exclusively of everyday conversational speech.